- Michael Herschensohn, President

 - Leanne Olson

-- Leanne brings 30+ years of corporate finance and accounting experience with an emphasis in the areas of forecasting, planning and budget management.
-She also brings over 10 years of volunteer experience in city-wide historic preservation advocacy.
-Leanne has been an active QAHS member for 30 years and previously held board positions of Treasurer and Landmarks Preservation Chair.
-She provides service on numerous QAHS committees including Landmarks Preservation, Archives, Programs and Publicity and participated in countless special projects including landmark nominations, events, grant preparation and publication of articles.
-Leanne is most proud of her role played in saving the former 7th Church of Christ, Scientist – a unique 1926 Byzantine Revival design by noted Seattle architect, Harlan Thomas.
+Leanne brings 30+ years of corporate finance and accounting experience and has been a city-wide historic preservation advocate for more than 10 years.
+An active QAHS member for over 30 years, historic preservation is her passion and she is most proud of the role she played in helping to save the former 7th Church of Christ, Scientist – a unique 1926 Byzantine Revival design by noted Seattle architect, Harlan Thomas.

 - Kim Turner

 - Kim was a 54-year resident of Queen Anne Hill and is a 6th generation North-westerner.
 He’s a collector of Western, Northwestern Americana and Seattle history… and some memorabilia.
 With access to local history collections over 50 years, Kim has been an invaluable member of the Queen Anne Historical Society since 1985.
 Board of Trustees member since 1986, Kim has served as president, vice-president, archivist, recording secretary, and research chair.
 You can find Kim leading a Mount Pleasant Cemetery annual walking tour (18+ years almost in a row).
 Or read about Kim’s experiences on the hill in “Kim’s Musings”, an editorial born out of a request by the Board to add some ‘color’ to the Cobblestone.
 When asked 30 years ago why Kim stuck to Queen Anne so much, he responded, “Living on Queen Anne Hill is better than any other alternative.”